haacked/haacked.com/_posts/archived/2007-07-26-second-annual-contribute-to-open-source-day.aspx.markdown

 ---
 layout: post
-title: "Second Annual Contribute to Open Source Day"
+title: Second Annual Contribute to Open Source Day
 date: 2007-07-26 -0800
 comments: true
 disqus_identifier: 18371
 categories: []
+redirect_from: "/archive/2007/07/25/second-annual-contribute-to-open-source-day.aspx/"
 ---

 A year ago on this day, I wrote a blog post about the [demise of NDoc](http://haacked.com/archive/2006/07/26/TheDemiseOfNDocAndAChallengeForUsersOfOpenSourceSoftware.aspx "A challenge for users of open source software") and issued a challenge for users of Open Source Software to contribute